STRIVING TO PROVIDE EXCELLENT, PATIENT-FOCUSED CARE

-Upon transfer to the new facility, more rooms were needed for the nursing home so locale citizens donated money as a deposit for a room as well as local citizens approved a bond issue to build the addition to the nursing home which was completed in 1981.
+Upon transfer to the new facility, more rooms were needed for the nursing home so local citizens donated money as a deposit for a room, while also approving a bond issue to build the addition to the nursing home which was completed in 1981.
 In 1996 Toole County Hospital and Nursing Home completed the physicians clinic and leased the space to Marias Healthcare Services, Inc. a 501c(3) Non-profit corporation.
 With the addition of the physician clinic to the campus, the governing board felt that the facility should change its name to Marias Medical Center as the campus offered hospital, extended care, physician and rehab services for the citizens of Toole County and surrounding area.
-Marias Healthcare Services, Inc. added two satellite clinic’s, one in Valier and one in Sunburst, as well as a Dental Clinic in Dr. Carr’s old dentistry clinic on Oilfield Avenue.
+Marias Healthcare Services, Inc. added two satellite clinics, one in Valier and one in Sunburst, as well as a Dental Clinic on Oilfield Avenue.

-Marias Medical Center admits over 380 residents for hospital stays per year, delivers 40 babies, has over 1,700 emergency room visits, serves over 73,000 meals per year and houses 40 extended care residents.
+Marias Medical Center admits over 380 residents for hospital stays per year, delivers 40 babies, has over 1,700 emergency room visits.
+The long-term Care Center has 35 residents and is managed by EmpRes.
 In addition, Marias Heritage Center houses over 30 retired living people per day and serves over 33,000 meals per year.
-Marias Healthcare Services Inc. (MHSI) employs or is contracted with six physicians, a dentist and a PA.
-The physician clinic and dentist sees over 25,000 visits per year.
-MHSI also oversees the medical care at CCA prison west of Shelby and I-15.